Feedback welcomes new report challenging the aquaculture industry

 This report highlights the unsustainable business model behind the expanding aquaculture industry that is plundering our oceans, breaking marine ecosystems and putting people at risk of food insecurity.

-As part of our Fishy Business campaign; we will be exploring how the Scottish farmed salmon industry, in the context of projected growth of 50% by 2030, impacts wild fish stocks and the food security of the local communities that depend on them.
+As part of our Fishy Business campaign; we will be exploring how the Scottish farmed salmon industry, in the context of doubling the industry by 2030, impacts wild fish stocks and the food security of the local communities that depend on them.
 We will publish a report in the coming months challenging the industry on how they plan to sustainable grow considering the ceiling on wild fish available for feed.

 What can you do next?